tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

 6. Maintain knowledge

 #### 1. Select a knowledge category
-The knowledge base is categorized for easier querying and management of knowledge rules.
-You can view the professional Q&As in a certain category.
+Selecting a knowledge category to better query and manage  knowledge rules.
+You can view professional Q&As in a certain category.
 The categories can be added, edited, sorted and deleted.
 ![](https://main.qcloudimg.com/raw/4b0d6df340a81c61c6e6ba15c02dff69.png)

 #### 2. Add a standard question
 In **Knowledge Base Management** > **Knowledge base** > **Professional Q&As**, click **Add a question** to enter the standard questions, similar questions and standard answer.
-The answer can be text, hyperlink or image.
+An answer can be text, hyperlink or image.
 Basic principles for question formatting:
 - Similar questions should not be too short.
 - There must be subjects and predicates.
-- The intent must be complete (specifically, an answer can be given based on the question itself with no probing required).
+- Intent must be complete.
+An answer can be given based on the question without any futher probing.
- Examples of correct questions: What should I do if I lost my train ticket?
+ Correct question examples: What should I do if I lost my train ticket?
 How to upload an image?
 How long does it take to deliver the product?
- Examples of incorrect questions: train station, image, delivery Complete example (to-be-included knowledge):
+ Incorrect question examples: train station, image, delivery Example of knowledge to be entered:
- Standard question: Where is Wuhan Railway Station?
+ Standard question: where is Wuhan Railway Station?
- Similar question: Where is Wuchang Railway Station located? / How to get to Wuchang Railway Station? / How can I get to Wuchang Railway Station? /······
+ Similar question: where is Wuchang Railway Station located? / How to get to Wuchang Railway Station? / How can I get to Wuchang Railway Station? /······
- Answer: The address of Wuchang Railway Station is No. 642, Zhongshan Road, Wuchang District, Wuhan.
+ Answer: Wuchang Railway Station is located at 642 Zhongshan Road, Wuchang District, Wuhan.

 **The new knowledge point is enabled (permanently valid) by default and can be disabled according to business needs.
 A validity period can be set and batch configuration is supported.**